-The short answer is yes, in the United States, Citizens and Non-Citizens are entitled to the same remedies provided by the Courts jurisdiction.
-The Courts jurisdiction is their ability to hear the case.
+The short answer is yes, in the United States, Citizens and Non-Citizens are entitled to the same remedies provided by the Court’s jurisdiction.
+The Court’s jurisdiction is its ability to hear the case.
 Jurisdiction is typically derived from the location where the majority of the events took place.
-Citizenship is often not an obstacle when bringing a lawsuit in a Florida Court.
+Citizenship is often not an obstacle when bringing a lawsuit to a Florida Court.
 Nonetheless, being a non-citizen may affect the progression of a case, and at times, the outcome of a personal injury case.

 How can citizenship affect the progression of a case?

 Most personal injury cases are brought in the State Court where (a) the defendant resides; or (b) where the majority of the incidents took place.
 However, being a non-citizen gives rise to several strategic disadvantages.
 For example, the opposing counsel might try to disrupt the progression of the case by removing it to federal court, or they may attempt to dismiss the case due to the availability of a more appropriate forum.

 How can citizenship affect the outcome of a case?

 In Florida Personal Injury cases, the Plaintiff is often entitled to two forms of remedies: (1) economic damages; and (2) non-economic damages.
 Economic damages are the ascertainable financial damages in which the Court can provide redress; and non-economic damages are implemented to redress any intangible harm suffered by the Plaintiff.

 Economic damages consist of medical expenses and any lost wages incurred as a result of the accident.
 A non-citizen is entitled to any and all damages that are a direct result of the accident.
 However, being a non-citizen may make it difficult to prove a claim for lost wages.